-- Psychiatrictrack is designed to specifically treat patients dealing with a primary mental health diagnosis.
+- The psychiatric track is designed to specifically treat patients dealing with a primary mental health diagnosis.

-- Addictive Disease track is utilized to treat patients that have a primary diagnosis that is substance abuse or dependency related.
+- The addictive disease track is utilized to treat patients that have a primary diagnosis that is substance abuse or dependency-related.

-- Dual diagnosis track is a combination track and is for patients with a co-occurring psychiatric and chemical dependency disorders.
+- The dual diagnosis track is a combination track for patients with co-occurring psychiatric and chemical dependency disorders.

-For involuntary admissions, our Intake staff is standing by around-the-clock to pre-screen the direct admissions, consult with our physicians, verify the insurance benefits for you, and as needed, arrange transportation for inpatient admissions at no additional cost to the patient or referral source.
-Referrals can be arranged 24/7 by calling our main number.
+For involuntary admissions, our intake staff is standing by around-the-clock to pre-screen the direct admissions, consult with our physicians, verify the insurance benefits for you, and arrange transportation for inpatient admissions at no additional cost to the patient or referral source.
+Referrals can be arranged 24/7 by calling (888) 925-9146.

 Voluntary admissions can be arranged in a variety of methods.
-The referring agency can call and staff the case directly with one of our mental health professionals in the Intake Department.
-After receiving all information we will consult with our physician to determine the appropriate level of care for the patient.
-This allows the referring agency to communicate any concerns and provide documentation that the patient was admitted to one of our various programs.
-If inpatient treatment is necessary we will secure a bed and get admission orders in place prior to the patient’s arrival.
+The referring agency can call and staff the case directly with one of our mental health professionals in the intake department.
+After receiving all information, we will consult with our physician to determine the appropriate level of care for the patient.
+This allows the referring agency to communicate any concerns and provide documentation that the patient was admitted to one of our programs.
+If inpatient treatment is necessary, we will secure a bed and get admission orders in place prior to the patient’s arrival.
 If needed, our staff can arrange ambulance transportation to ensure safe and immediate arrival to the facility.

 The referring agency also has the option to have the patient call and schedule an appointment to meet with our mental health professionals for a free confidential assessment.
 Our staff will meet with the patient and make the determination for the least restrictive treatment option.